 But parents can work on mitigating the risk:

 - Get regular checkups during pregnancy.
 Never miss a doctor’s appointment when you are pregnant, and stick to the schedule of ultrasounds.
 An early detection provides the best chance for a baby to survive and live a normal life after birth.

 - Get immunized during pregnancy.
 Consult the doctor and get yourself vaccinated Protect yourself from general illness to minimize the risk of any adverse effects on fetal development.

 - Protect infants against head injury.
 Baby proof your house and secure objects that have a potential to come in the way of a crawling infant.
 Use a crib with guard rails or bars to prevent a baby from falling.
 When traveling by car, use baby safety seat.

 - Immunize the baby.
 Protecting the baby against illnesses could minimize the risk of their effects on the brain.
 Consult the baby’s pediatrician for a schedule of vaccinations and follow it.

-Hydrocephalus may be a life-long condition, but most infants have sailed through it comfortably.
 Remember to stay alert about any complications after treatment and take the baby for regular check-ups.
+Early diagnosis is important.
+The clinics and healthcare providers should measure the diameter of your babies head with every well-baby visit.
+Abnormally fast enlargement can be detected at an early stage with this screening method.
 Hydrocephalus is certainly complex, but timely intervention through treatment is the key to ensure a long and healthy life for the baby.

 Have any tips to share with us?
 Leave them in the comments section below.